Learn about Food Additives

 In a government study which used a better design than other similar studies, TBHQ increased the incidence of tumors in rats.

-Natural high-intensity sweetener: wide variety of foods and beverages.
+Natural high-potency sweetener: wide variety of foods and beverages.

-This sweetener consists of a couple of proteins extracted from the katemfe fruit grown in west Africa.
+This sweetener, sold under the brand name Talin, consists of a couple of proteins extracted from the katemfe fruit grown in west Africa.
 It is about 2,000 times sweeter than sugar (sucrose).
-Like rebiana and mogrosides, other natural, high-potency sweeteners, it is said to have a "licorice-like" aftertaste, which consumers may find distasteful and which just might be the reason it is rarely used.
+Like rebiana and mogrosides, other natural, high-potency sweeteners, it is said to have a "licorice-like" aftertaste, which consumers may find distasteful and might be the reason it is rarely used.
 As a protein it is presumably safe (the FDA accepts it as GRAS), but might cause occasional allergic reactions.

 Perfectly safe, despite adding minuscule amounts of nitrate to our food.